d-wiltshire/bikesharing/README.md

 ### Additional suggestions for future visualizations

+Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+* first
+* second

 The dataset used for this exercise contained information only regarding Citibike in NYC.
 However, much of the information important to investors would have to do with Des Moines itself as a market for rental bikes.
 For example, it would be helpful to provide visualizations regarding:

 * A map showing population density of Des Moines vs. NYC, especially relative to the places frequented by tourists